spatie/ray/docs/usage/in-a-framework-agnostic-php-project.md

 ---
-title: In a framework agnostic project
+title: In a framework agnostic PHP project
 weight: 2
 ---